denisecase/datafun-02-spec/README.md

 ### 2. Import Dependencies (At the Top, After the Introduction)

 Organize your project imports near the top of the file, following conventions.
-For example, standard library imports first, then external library imports, then local module imports.
+For example, standard library imports first, then external library imports (we don't need any of these yet), then local module imports.
-Continue to practice importing your own modules and reuse your prior code when building your project folders.
-Follow conventional package import organization and alias.
+Follow conventional package import organization.
 Import each package just once near the top of the file.
-Be sure you have INSTALLED any external packages (those not in the Python Standard Library) into your active project virtual environment first.

 Python import code example: